 The Christmas season is upon us, with the retail and hospitality industries in full swing.
 Shoppers are out in droves and despite the festive season, some customers can be particularly demanding which creates a potential reputational landmine that all public-facing businesses need to studiously avoid.

 Your regular staff would know the high customer service standards you set, but the additional demands at this time of year can sometimes cause them to slip.
 Hiring casual staff is common but they may not be as invested in your customer service culture.

 It only takes one lapse to create a reputational storm on social media and undo all the hard work you have done throughout the year to build customer loyalty.

 We all have happy customers who are quietly satisfied, but the negative review of one unhappy customer can spread like a virus through social media platforms, quickly creating a crisis communication nightmare.

-Southwest Airlines in the United States learnt this the hard way recently, when one of their staff made fun of a 5-year old girl because of her unusual first name.
+Southwest Airlines in the United States learnt this the hard way last year, when one of their staff made fun of a 5-year old girl because of her unusual first name.

 The airline may have had 10,000 positive interactions with their customers that day, but it only took one slip to create a damaging story that flew around the world.
 They acted swiftly and issued a well-worded apology, but the damage to the company’s reputation was done.